 For some high school students, 40 hours of volunteer experience in the community is mandatory in order to graduate.
-And don’t forget, students applying for a Foresters Competitive Scholarship must demonstrate community service hours to be eligible to win a renewable tuition scholarship.
+And don’t forget, students applying for a Foresters Competitive Scholarship must demonstrate community service hours to be eligible to win a tuition scholarship.

 So what can you do to complete those volunteer hours?